 Dingman Center Team From L-R: Adam VanWagner, Danielle Bennings, Elana Fine, Holly DeArmond, Julia Klein

 The Dingman Center is one of the nation’s pre-eminent institutions where the research, education and practice of entrepreneurship are pursued vigorously.
-We develop and execute curricular and non-curricular programs that uniquely leverage Smith School thought leadership, experiential learning and our network of practitioners to provide maximum resources to startup businesses.
+We develop and execute curricular and non-curricular programs that uniquely leverage Smith School thought leadership, experiential learning and our network of practitioners to provide maximum resources to our startup community.
 Every initiative is designed to support the Center’s mission to build a community, operating from the Smith School that discovers, equips, connects and celebrates entrepreneurs.
 In 2014, the Dingman Center received the prestigious NASDAQ Center of Entrepreneurial Excellence Award from the Global Consortium of Entrepreneurship.

 “It takes entrepreneurs to instill an entrepreneurial culture,” says entrepreneur and Dingman Center Founder and former Smith School of Business Dean Rudy Lamone.
 In 1986, when Lamone set out to establish an entrepreneurial support center for the business school, he found a willing partner in Michael D. Dingman, founder of the Signal Corporation, now part of Honeywell International.
 With a generous grant from Mr. Dingman, the Dingman Center emerged as a top-ranked entrepreneurship center due to the efforts of Dr. Lamone and future directors Charles Heller (1990-1999), and Don Spero (2000-2004).
 Both Heller and Lamone were recipients of the EY Entrepreneur-of-the-Year award for their work in support of entrepreneurship, the first time in the history of the awards that two individuals from the same organization were honored.
 Under the leadership of Asher Epstein (2004-2012), the Dingman Center continued as a global catalyst in the evolving arena of entrepreneurship practice.
 Currently, the Center is thriving under the leadership of Elana Fine.
 You can read Elana's thoughts on the most recent academic year in the 2013-14 Dingman Center Annual Report.